 Another surprise: Big cats’ love of perfume

-On the opposite end of the spectrum, we recently learned a delightful fact about big cats: They love the smell of perfumes!
-Zookeepers at Banham Zoo in the UK recently put out a call for old or unwanted perfumes, which are sprayed in big cats’ enclosures as part of their positive enrichment programs.
+On the opposite end of the spectrum, we learned a delightful fact about big cats: They love the smell of perfumes!
+In recent years, zookeepers at Banham Zoo in the UK put out a call for old or unwanted perfumes, which are sprayed in big cats’ enclosures as part of their positive enrichment programs.
 In particular, the big kitties seem to love Calvin Klein perfume.
 Check out the video below!

 While a love for perfume hasn’t been tested on domestic cats, you may want to try a little experiment of your own at home!
 (Just don’t spray perfume directly on cats, of course.)